movementlabsxyz/MIP/MIP/mip-0/README.md

 The Movement Labs team is currently reviewing and assessing this process.

 **Section Appendix**: The Appendix should contain references and notes related to the MIP.
-Materials referenced in the MIP should be marked with specific labels (e.g., ⟨R1⟩) for easy tracking and understanding.

 **Section Changelog**: Post-publication changes, if any, to the MIP should be documented in this section.
 This ensures transparency and provides readers with accurate and up-to-date information.